Podcastindex-org/database/README.md

 * priority - This is a flag.
 Some podcasts are just really popular and need to be checked frequently to make sure they aren't missed.
 This can be set manually or through automated popularity discovery.
 * detected_language - Not used yet.

+Everything in this repo is under the MIT license.